databio/bedms/README.md

    4. [nn_model5_test.py](https://github.com/databio/bedmess/blob/master/model5/nn_model5_test.py)

 ## Data
-The training data is from tw sources : ENCODE and Blueprints (Fairtracks).
-Presently, the repo has only 1 dummy dataset.
-The training data sets will be uploaded soon.
+The training and testing data is from the following sources:
+   1. dummy_1.tsv : Dummy dataset to test if the model is running
+   2. encode_all.tsv : ENCODE metadata
+   3. blueprints_unwrapped_metadata.tsv : Fairtracks blueprints metadata

 ## Usage
 Once you have trained the models by running the commands mentioned above, you can use it for suggesting attributes for your data.
 The Usage will be updated soon.